Jorge Ordóñez Málaga

 Comments

-Jorge Ordóñez Málaga was founded in 2004 to revitalize the tradition of unfortified sweet winemaking in Málaga.
-Despite this focus, Jorge and Alois Kracher were inspired to produce a fresh and dry Moscatel from the mountain vineyards of the Axarquía.
+Despite Jorge Ordóñez Málaga's focus on unfortified sweet wines, Jorge and Alois Kracher were inspired to produce a fresh and dry Moscatel from the mountain vineyards of the Axarquía.
 Botani was the first dry Moscatel made in Spain in modern times, resurrecting the tradition of Málaga's historic "Mountain Wines."
 This wine inspired a new generation of dry aromatic white wines produced from Spain's Mediterranean coast.